ruricolist/spinneret/README.txt

   Certain keywords are recognized as pseudo-tags and given special
   treatment:

-  :DOCTYPE :!DOCTYPE :CDATA :!-- :COMMENT :HTML :HEAD
+  :RAW :DOCTYPE :!DOCTYPE :CDATA :!-- :COMMENT :HTML :HEAD

   The value of the LANG attribute of HTML is controlled by *HTML-LANG*; the value of the meta charset attribute is controlled